ivy-llc/ivy/docs/overview/contributing/setting_up.rst

 Setting up with WSL
 -------------------

-Here is another way for you to set up the whole Ivy environment on Windows using WSL, virtual environment and VSCode.
 It is understandable that working with computationally heavy tools like Docker and PyCharm is not always confortable for new developers.
 By utilizing WSL, you can run a Linux distribution on your Windows machine and in addition, venv is leveraged to create isolated Python environments eliminating the need for a full-fledged containerization solution like Docker, and with VSCode being an appropriate alternative to PyCharm,